 I've written about the ease and benefit of frozen vegetables before, and I'll say it again: make sure you have a packet in your freezer at all times.
 You can whip up breakfast (vegetable omelette), a snack (vegetable toastie) or dinner with that one magical packet.
 No remembering long shopping lists again.

 Find chopping onions time-consuming?
-Add pre-fried onions instead and reduce your cooking time by half.
+Add pre-fried or frozen onions instead and reduce your cooking time by half.

 Agree, sometimes fresh does taste better but when time is of the essence, these kitchen hacks will serve you well.